signum-network/signumj/README.md

 	maven { url 'https://jitpack.io' }
 }
 dependencies {
-	implementation 'com.github.burst-apps-team:burstkit4j:v0.9-beta1'
+	implementation 'com.github.signum-network:signumj:v0.9-beta1'
 }
 ```

 ## Usage

-* Commonly used Burst objects / entities / helper classes can be found in the [entity](burstKit/src/main/java/burst/kit/entity) package.
+* Commonly used Signum objects / entities / helper classes can be found in the [entity](burstKit/src/main/java/burst/kit/entity) package.

 * For locally-performed cryptographic operations such as encrypting/decrypting, signing/verifying, etc please see the [BurstCrypto](burstKit/src/main/java/burst/kit/burst/BurstCrypto.java) interface (Use `BurstCrypto.getInstance()` to obtain a singleton instance)

-* For Burst Node API calls such as making transactions and looking at blocks/accounts/transactions, please see the [BurstNodeService](burstKit/src/main/java/burst/kit/service/BurstNodeService.java) interface.
+* For Singum Node API calls such as making transactions and looking at blocks/accounts/transactions, please see the [BurstNodeService](burstKit/src/main/java/burst/kit/service/BurstNodeService.java) interface.
 (Use `BurstNodeService.getInstance("http://nodeAddress.com:8125")` to obtain an instance.)

 The `BurstNodeService` wraps the returned values in RxJava Singles.
 You can create your own `SchedulerAssigner` to automatically make all returned values subscribe on the specified schedulers.
 If you don't want to use RxJava, call `toFuture()` on any Single.